 Every parent who's ever wondered, "What happens with my kid when the lights go out?" has two options: Stake out the child's room Navy SEAL-style, or install a video baby monitor to keep watch when your eyes can't be there in person.
 A mounted camera can beam live video from your child's room to a handheld viewer or to your smartphone — or to both.

-After a month of testing six products, our choice for the best baby monitor is the iBaby Monitor M6T, now available for around $160. iBaby's monitor, which taps into a smartphone to help you check in on your child at night, boasts an impressive array of features, including 360-degree pans and crisp images, even in night mode.
+After testing half-a-dozen options, our choice for the best baby monitor is the iBaby Monitor M6T, now available for around $130. iBaby's monitor, which taps into a smartphone to help you check in on your child at night, boasts an impressive array of features, including 360-degree pans and crisp images, even in night mode.
 This all comes at an attractive price.
+If you want sharper video, iBaby Monitor M6S, shoots in 1080p and includes an air quality sensor.
+And iBaby plans to release a new monitor, the iBaby Care M7, in October.

-Our runner-up, the Motorola MBP853 Connect, costs about the same and gives you the option of picking up video streams from either your phone or a dedicated handheld viewer.
+Our current runner-up, the Motorola MBP853 Connect, costs about the same as the M6T and gives you the option of picking up video streams from either your phone or a dedicated handheld viewer.

 Do You Need a Kid-Centric Video Monitor?

-In an age in which home-security cameras are getting ever smarter and packing in more features, you may wonder why you'd even need to consider a dedicated video monitor.
+In an age in which home-security cameras are getting ever smarter, more compact and packing in more features, you may wonder why you'd even need to consider a dedicated video monitor.
 Why not repurpose an existing home security camera, the thinking goes, and set that up instead?

 To put that approach to the test, we also evaluated the Nest Cam as a baby monitor alongside our other models.
 As our runner-up among wireless home security cameras, the Nest Cam gives us a good opportunity to see how a general camera compares to a model created specifically to monitor kids.